DinosaursAreCute/TaskMover_3.0-Rebirth-/README.md

 - Enable or disable rules dynamically.
 - Graphical user interface (GUI) for managing rules and configurations.
 - Customizable themes and colors.
+- Developer tools for testing and debugging.
+- Colorful, detailed test automation and logging.

 ## Requirements